-For instance, neglecting to brush and floss regularly will probably make it easier for you to end up with a mome tooth than it will for those without a genetic predisposition to cavities.
+Also, neglecting to brush and floss regularly will probably make it easier for you to end up with cavities.
 Because 60% of your risk of cavity-prone teeth is genetic, you must know how cavities are hereditary.
-Mainly to see whether you’re at risk of getting a dead tooth.

 So why do some people have bad teeth?
 And what makes up a genetic predisposition to cavities?
 Let’s look into the ways cavity-prone teeth are genetic.